CineDev/NSTextStorage-with-paragraph-tracking/README.md

     // (a blank text storage still has one empty paragraph) textStorage.paragraphDelegate?.textStorage(textStorage, didAdd: textStorage.paragraphDescriptor(atParagraphIndex: 0))

+##### Implementing the conformance to DescriptedTextStorageDelegate protocol, use the 'identifier' property of a ParagraphDescriptor object to sync your model with paragraphs of the text storage.

 That's it!

 The rest is up to you and depends how you would implement the DescriptedTextStorageDelegate protocol which will update your model synchronously with changes in text storage paragraphs.